artificyan/business-communication/assignments/2_linkedin.md

     - Concise & Specific
     - 1-3 sentences / bullets for each item

-1. Summary, Education, & Everything Else (2 points)
+1. Education & Everything Else (2 points)

 1. Overall Aesthetic (2 points)

+Bonus Points for Summary (2 points):

+    - Individual (about you personally, uses the first person voice)
+    - Specific (minimize generalities)
+    - Meaningful (does not contain platitudes or clichés)
+    - Relevant to current situation and near-term aspirations
+    - Used story-telling framework (e.g., funnel or past-present-future)
+    - Short enough not to require clicking to "Show more ▼"

 Automatic loss of points: